scottnonnenberg/blog/pages/posts/2016-01-19-open-source-and-feelings-the-challenge.md

 I thought back to my first couple years at Microsoft, right out of college.
 I was initially surprised by all the yelling and swearing in meetings, but I was told that it was in service to higher ideals of logical perfection.
 So I joined in.
 The theory was that we would remove our egos from the conversation and it would be a battle of pure ideas.
 I tried, but it definitely didn’t feel good to be told publicly, frequently with a raised voice, that my idea or its presentation wasn’t good enough.

 I needed a ‘thick skin’ to survive there, but the culture didn’t even allow for that concept.
 A good friend, who later left for Silicon Valley, said that "Microsoft had made him a worse person."
 It’s a fair statement, because what we were dealing with is really the opposite of empathy.
-Empathy means putting effort in understanding an individual and their context.
+Empathy means putting effort into understanding an individual and their context.
 At Microsoft, people explicitly looked for your weaknesses.

 Over time, however, I got good at it.
 I internalized it.
 I’d like to think that I was better because I didn’t yell or swear.
 But I did tear people’s ideas apart mercilessly.